mdigambia/wp-and-db/wpII-and-dbII/README.md

 ## Week 6

+- mark the assignments
+- Re-factor the code to use services
+- Implement edit and delete
-- Implement the contact view page (send the designs)
+- Assignment - Implement the contact view page  (implement the design into JSX (only HTML and CSS))
 - Assignment - Install Mongo DB Comunity server and Compass and read the MongoDB docs

+## Week 7

+- Implement the contact view page in React
-- Intro to Mongo DB
+- Intro to MongoDB University
+- Asignment - Register at MongoDB university and try the [M001](https://university.mongodb.com/courses/M001/about) course

+## Week 8

+-